-The region of Sicily consists of the island of Sicily itself, plus a number of smaller islets.
+The Sicily region consists of the island of Sicily itself, plus a number of smaller islets.
 The capital of the region, which consists of 9 provinces, is Palermo.
 It is the largest region by area, and the fourth largest by population of Italy.
-Since the island has been occupied by different peoples over the centuries, it probably has the most eclectic culture in Italy.
+Since the island has been occupied by different peoples over the centuries, it probably can boast the most eclectic cultural heritage of the entire country.

 Sicily travel guide

 The provinces into which the region is divided are called Messina, Catania, Siracusa, Ragusa, Catanissetta, Agrigento, Trapani, Palermo and Enna.
 The last of these nine is the only one that does not border the coast anywhere.
 In total, more than five million inhabitants live on the island.

 It needs to be noted that officially there are no provinces in Sicily anymore.
 In 2015 these were all changed to either “Metropolitan cities” (Palermo, Messina and Catania) or “Free municipal consortiums” (the remaining six).